Marlee Sinnott, MA, MEd, RCC

 Marlee works from a social justice lens and is committed to addressing and working towards dismantling systems of power that oppress individuals and communities.
 She comes from a place of empathy and kindness in her work and aims to support her clients every step of the way to connect with their inner selves, their authentic truth, and their cherished values on the journey of self-discovery, self-acceptance, and greater peace.
 Marlee has experience in working with individuals who identify as LGBT2QIA

-Marlee holds a Bachelor of Education from McGill University and a Masters of Education from City University of Seattle.
-Currently, she is completing her Master of Counselling at City University of Seattle (in Vancouver) with the goal of becoming RCC certified.
+Marlee holds a Bachelor of Education from McGill University, a Masters of Education from City University of Seattle and a Master of Counselling at City University of Seattle.